HOW MUCH WILL IT COST TO MAKE MY VIDEO?

 The first way to save money would be to instead utilize a green screen studio where you have full control over the backgrounds behind the speaker, as well as the recording environment.
 You can see examples of these at:

-And if someone from the company shot product videos, or process manufacturing videos, and testimonial videos on their phone utilizing a stabilizing gimbal (see one below for under $100), the costs would also go down considerably.
+And if someone from the company shot product videos, or process manufacturing videos, and testimonial videos on their phone utilizing a stabilizing gimbal (see one below for under $100), and had me do all the post-production work to edit and enhance it the costs would also go down considerably.
 The quality of phone videos these days is remarkable.
 Here's an example of such a gimbal:

 So, three primary ways to do such a video could be: